Moomins07/100-days-of-code/log.md

 ## Switched to C# course for upcoming opportunity.
 ## Day 55: July 15, 2022

-**Today's Progress**: Today I completed the first 2 units of the "Take your first steps with C#" course.
+**Today's Progress**: Today I completed the first 2 modules of the "Take your first steps with C#" course.
 "Write your first C# code" and "Store and retrieve data using literal and variable values in C#".
 More importantly I learned how to declare variables in C#, as well as the various data types, vastly different from JavaScript as C# is not a dynamic language.

 **Thoughts**: Having spent a significant amount of time just learning JavaScript, it's very fun to learn a new language, especially a language such as C# that is a lw-level language.
 Overall, I found the course easy to follow and very enjoyable although I will have to adjust slightly as my previous JS lectures have mostly been through visual videos.

+## Day 56: July 17, 2022

+**Today's Progress**: Today I completed 2 more modules of the "Take your first steps with C#" course.
+"Perform basic string formatting in C#" and "Perform basic operations on numbers in C#".
+Topics to note are learning to use verbatim literal strings, template literals (string interpolation) and how to combine the two.
+In the operations module, I learned about the order of execution in mathematical equations (PEMDAS) and implicit type coercion.

+**Thoughts**: There are a lot of similarities between JavaScript and C#.
+It's very enjoyable to start a new language and to be able to apply knowledge that I've gained whilst learning JavaScript.
+It is because of this that I can spend significantly less time on these lessons, and even less time taking notes.
+I feel however that I have once again spent much too long on notes and need to greatly reduce the time even further spent doing so.